transcom/mymove-docs/docs/tools/feature-flags/how-to-use-feature-flags.md

 The feature flag data is stored in a separate, private repository `transcom/milmove-feature-flags`.

-As for 2023-09-06, feature flags have not been used for a full end to end feature deployment.
+As of 2023-09-06, feature flags have not been used for a full end to end feature deployment.
 This document may have some gaps because of that.

 ### Feature Flag Evaluation